The Family Life Merit Badge: Your Ultimate Guide In 2026

 Also, remember that ScoutSmarts should just serve as your starting point for merit badge research.
 In school, we’re taught not to plagiarize, and the same is true for Scouting worksheets.
 Answer these questions in your own words, do further research, and I promise you’ll gain much more from every merit badge you earn!

 It’s time to get started.
-Thoroughly read through each requirement of the Family Life merit badge.
+Thoroughly read through each requirement of the Family Life merit badge below.
+(You can also find the official requirements on the Scouting America Family Life page.)
 Then, put your thinking cap on because we’re about to begin breaking down the roles you play in your family life.

 What Are The Family Life Merit Badge Requirements?

-2. List several reasons why you are important to your family and discuss this with your parents or guardians and with your merit badge counselor.
+2. List several reasons why you are important to your family and discuss this with your parent or guardian and with your counselor.

 3. Prepare a list of your regular home duties or chores (at least five) and do them for 90 days.
 Keep a record of how often you do each of them.
 Discuss with your counselor the effect your chores had on your family.

-4. With the approval of your parents or guardians and your merit badge counselor, decide on and carry out a project that you would do around the home that would benefit your family.
-Submit a report to your merit badge counselor outlining how the project benefited your family.
+4. With the approval of your parent or guardian and your counselor, decide on and carry out an individual project that you would do around the home that would benefit your family.
+After completion, discuss the objective or goal and the results of the project with your family and then your counselor.

 5. Plan and carry out a project that involves the participation of your family.
-After completing the project, discuss the following with your merit badge counselor:
+After completing the project, discuss the following with your counselor:

 6. Do the following:

-• 6a.
-Discuss with your merit badge counselor how to plan and carry out a family meeting.
+• (a) Discuss with your counselor how to plan and carry out a family meeting.

-8. Discuss with your counselor your understanding of what makes an effective parent and why, and your thoughts on the parent’s role and responsibilities in the family.
+7. Discuss with your counselor your understanding of what makes an effective parent or guardian and why, and your thoughts on the parent or guardian’s role and responsibilities in the family.

 1) Prepare an outline on what a family is and discuss this with your merit badge counselor.
 Tell why families are important to individuals and to society.
 Discuss how the actions of one member can affect other members.